 Making slow cooker duck breast is easier than you think!
 With simple ingredients and quick prep, you get a delicious dinner without any fuss.
 Plus, you can prepare your side in your crock pot at the same time!

-Duck is a tasty substitution to turkey and makes a nice Christmas meal as well.
+Duck is a tasty substitution for turkey and makes a nice Christmas meal as well.
 This meat is protein and iron rich so why not add it to your menu!

 - Duck breasts